naren-m/literature-notes/sanskrit-lit/HowToSpeakLikeHanuma.md

 Certainly!
 Here’s the revised article with references:

+## In the context of [[Sutra]]

+In the context of Hanuman’s speech as described by Rama in the **Kishkinda Kanda**, there are striking similarities between Hanuman's style of communication and the characteristics of a **Sutra**.
+Hanuman's ability to communicate without causing confusion and to adhere to precision and clarity reflects several principles of Sutra formulation, as defined in traditional Indian philosophy and literature.

+Let’s compare Hanuman’s speech with the qualities of a Sutra:

 ---

+## 1. **Alpākṣaram (अल्पाक्षरम) – Minimum Letters or Brevity**

+A Sutra is characterized by the use of the fewest possible words to convey a profound meaning.
+Hanuman, in his introduction to Rama and Lakshmana, demonstrates a similar economy of words.
+Rama praises Hanuman’s speech for being:

+> "Not too elaborate" (Kishkinda Kanda 3.31).

+Hanuman speaks concisely, avoiding unnecessary elaboration, yet conveys his message effectively.
+This aligns with the principle of brevity in Sutra composition.

+---

+## 2. **Asaṃdigdham (असंदिग्धं) – Unambiguous**

+One of the key qualities of a Sutra is that it must not leave room for doubt or confusion.
+Rama specifically mentions this trait in Hanuman’s speech:

+> "Not ambiguous" (Kishkinda Kanda 3.31).

+Hanuman’s speech is clear, leaving no room for misunderstanding, just like a well-crafted Sutra.
+His communication is precise and to the point, ensuring that the listener can grasp the meaning without confusion.

+---

+## 3. **Sāravad (सारवद) – Concise and Meaningful**

+A Sutra must contain the essence of the topic it addresses.
+It must be rich in meaning despite its brevity.
+Hanuman’s speech was described by Rama as:

+> "His words are auspicious and refined" (Kishkinda Kanda 3.32).

+Hanuman’s words were not just simple or brief, but also carried deep meaning and significance, reflecting the richness of his understanding.
+His speech was filled with substance, much like a Sutra that contains the essence of complex ideas in a few words.

+---

+## 4. **Viśvatomukham (विश्वतोमुखम्) – Universal**

+A Sutra must be universally applicable, addressing the topic from all angles.
+Hanuman's introduction was not just for a single context but applicable to all forms of good communication.
+His speech was praised for:

+> "Raised in the chest, from the throat, in a medium tone" (Kishkinda Kanda 3.31).

+This suggests that Hanuman’s speech had a universal appeal, being well-balanced in tone, rhythm, and delivery, suitable for any audience.
+His eloquence was not specific to a particular situation but reflected principles of effective communication universally.

+---

+## 5. **Asto-bham (अस्तोभम्) – Non-Redundant**

+One key characteristic of a Sutra is that it must not contain any redundancy.
+Rama describes Hanuman’s speech as:

+> "Not dragging, not fast" (Kishkinda Kanda 3.31).

+This indicates that Hanuman avoided repetition or unnecessary verbosity, speaking in a way that was efficient yet impactful.
+His speech was direct, free of superfluous elements, much like the non-redundant nature of a Sutra.

+---

+## 6. **Anavadyam (अनवद्यम्) – Without Flaws**

+A Sutra must be flawless, with no errors in structure or meaning.
+Rama emphasizes Hanuman’s flawless delivery:

+> "No fault can be found in his face, eyes, forehead, or any other part of his body" (Kishkinda Kanda 3.30).

+This reflects not only Hanuman’s mastery of verbal communication but also his perfect control over non-verbal cues.
+Just as a Sutra should be free of flaws in its wording and intent, Hanuman’s speech was free of any fault, whether in content or delivery.

+---

+## 7. **Types of Sutras and Their Relevance**

+The traditional classification of Sutras includes:

+1. **Saṃjñā Sutra** (definitional rules)
+2. **Paribhāṣā Sutra** (interpretational rules)
+3. **Vidhi Sutra** (prescriptive rules)
+4. **Niyama Sutra** (restrictive rules)
+5. **Pratiṣedha Sutra** (prohibitory rules)
+6. **Adhikara Sutra** (rules of jurisdiction)

+While Hanuman’s speech may not fit exactly into these categories, it can be viewed through the lens of some of these principles.
+For instance, his speech could be seen as adhering to **Vidhi Sutra** principles, offering clear prescriptions on how communication should be conducted—precisely, unambiguously, and with depth.

+---

+## Conclusion: Hanuman’s Speech as a Sutra in Action

+Hanuman’s speech to Rama exemplifies many of the qualities that define a Sutra.
+His communication was concise, unambiguous, meaningful, and flawless, embodying the essence of effective and impactful speech.
+The parallels between his communication style and the Sutra formulation underscore the timeless value of brevity, precision, and clarity in language.

+By examining Hanuman’s speech through the framework of the Sutra, we see how ancient wisdom on communication continues to resonate in modern contexts.
+Whether in philosophy or interpersonal exchanges, the principles of Sutra offer valuable insights into how we can convey deep meaning with minimal words, a skill Hanuman exemplified to perfection.

+---

-### References:
+### References

-1. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 25, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+1. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 25, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-2. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 28, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+2. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 28, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-3. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 29, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+3. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 29, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-4. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 30, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+4. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 30, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-5. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 31, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+5. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 31, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-6. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 32, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+6. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 32, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-7. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 33, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+7. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 33, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>
-8. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 34, https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3
+8. Valmiki Ramayana, Kishkinda Kanda, Sarga 3, Verse 34, <https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=4&language=dv&field_sarga_value=3>

 ---